genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-in-odm.md

     In the BETA version, you need to have sample information (metadata) created/uploaded on the Samples tab to enable data import.
 If no Libraries or Preparations exist for the Study, ‘Sample’ is the only available option.

 **Link By**: Choose the ID column at the Sample (Library, Preparation) tab that will be used to identify Sample (Library, Preparation) names in the uploaded file.
 This column (attribute) must be in the template assigned to this study.
+!!! note "Important"
+    For samples, data can be linked to either the default attribute Sample Source ID or another attribute defined in the template.
+    For libraries and preparations, data must be linked to the default attributes: Library ID or Preparation ID.

 ### Feature Attributes Specification
 **Number of Feature Attributes**: If your file includes more than one column describing the feature, specify the number of such columns (you can find more information about this on the format description page).
 It’s crucial to indicate the correct number of feature attributes to prevent potential issues during file upload.